OboeLang/reedbed/README.md

 The package repository for [Oboe](https://github.com/OboeLang/oboe).

 Reedbed serves packages over *katare*, a line protocol on TCP port 440.
-Packages travel as *kabuk* archives, which is an uncompressed, deterministic format where the same source tree always produces the same octets and therefore the same digest.
+Packages travel as *kabuk* archives, which is an uncompressed, deterministic format.

 - [KATARE.md](KATARE.md): the protocol.
 Normative.
 - [KABUK.md](KABUK.md): the archive format.
 Normative.